-Australia differs again, with verbal, logical and numerical reasoning tests often forming part of the train operator assessment process.
+Australia differs again, with verbal, logical and numerical reasoning tests often forming part of the train operator exam process.

 You may also find slight differences depending on the TOC to which you have applied, with some preferring to use specific versions of certain test types.

-Below are the most common exams issued as part of the train operator test suite.
+Below are the most common exams issued as part of the train operator exam suite.
 As you’ll see, they test various abilities, including technical understanding, memory, comprehension, focus, reactions and situational awareness.

 Mechanical reasoning tests are used to measure your understanding of concepts and principles found in basic physics and how well you’re able to apply them.